Hit & Run Accidents

 In New York State the Penalties of a Hit & Run Can Vary Based on the Following:

-• It is considered a traffic violation if one involved party leaves the scene without sharing their insurance and contact information and there is only property damage.
+• If a party leaves the scene without sharing their insurance and contact information after causing only property damage, they commit a traffic violation.

-• Leaving the scene without sharing insurance and contact information when a person is injured is considered a misdemeanor.
+• When someone leaves the scene without sharing insurance and contact information after injuring a person, they commit a misdemeanor.
 A misdemeanor is a criminal offense.

 • It is considered a Class E felony if a party leaves the scene without sharing their insurance and contact information when another party has suffered serious injuries.